 School Goal One

-How will implementing comprehensive literacy / numeracy instruction and intervention processes increase accessibility, equity, and engagement for all students at NSMS?
+How will the continued implementation of comprehensive literacy and numeracy instruction and intervention processes increase accessibility, equity, and engagement for all students at NSMS?

-As we work towards achieving our literacy and numeracy goal, we will ensure that W̱SÁNEĆ, other First Nations, Metis, and Inuit students will experience academic success, while maintaining a strong cultural identity, as outlined in the Indigenous Enhancement Agreement.
+As we continue to work towards achieving our literacy and numeracy goal, we will ensure that W̱ SÁNEĆ, other First Nations, Metis, and Inuit students will experience academic success, while maintaining a strong cultural identity, as outlined in the Indigenous Enhancement Agreement.

-This goal aligns with our district strategic priority to improve student literacy across the curriculum for all students with a particular focus on early learning.
-Additionally, we have placed numeracy as a priority as North Saanich Middle School.
+This goal continues to align with our district strategic priority to improve student literacy across the curriculum for all students with a particular focus on early learning.
+Additionally, we have placed numeracy as a priority at North Saanich Middle School.
 Our intended approaches are deeply connected to First Peoples Principles of Learning.

 District Literacy Assessment School Summary June 2022